quicwg/base-drafts/draft-ietf-quic-transport.md

 ({{frame-connection-close}}).
 An endpoint MAY close the connection in this manner even if the error only affects a single stream.

-Application protocols can signal application-specific protocol errors using the application-specific variant of the CONNECTION_CLOSE frame.
-Errors that are specific to the transport, including all those described in this document, are carried in the QUIC-specific variant of the CONNECTION_CLOSE frame.
+Application-specific protocol errors are signaled using the CONNECTION_CLOSE frame with a frame type of 0x1d.
+Errors that are specific to the transport, including all those described in this document, are carried in the CONNECTION_CLOSE frame with a frame type of 0x1c.

 A CONNECTION_CLOSE frame could be sent in a packet that is lost.
 An endpoint SHOULD be prepared to retransmit a packet containing a CONNECTION_CLOSE frame if